mattcarlotta/nvi/README.md

 - Supports `${KEY}` interpolations, `#` comments, `'` and `"` quotes, and `\` delimited multiline values
 - Scans project files for environment-variable references across many [languages](#supported-file-extensions-to-the-right-of-the-language) and marks them as required
 - Checks required environment-variables are defined before command execution
-- Ignores environment-variables that may be set at run-time
+- Supports ignoring environment-variables that may be set at run-time

 ## Installation